Haleakala’s presence is impossible to miss.

 Hawaii is unique for far more than its golden-sand beaches and aloha spirit.

-Unlike other archipelagos around the world—the Aleutian Islands, for example, which are the result of the North American and Pacific Plates crashing—Hawaii was fashioned by a phenomena known as hot spots.
+Unlike other archipelagos around the world—the Aleutian Islands, for example, which are the result of the North American and Pacific Plates crashing—Hawaii was fashioned by a phenomenon known as hot spots.

 First identified in the early 1960s by Canadian geophysicist J. Tuzo Wilson, hot spots are volcanic territories believed to be fed by abnormally hot underlying mantle—that is, the layer between the Earth’s crust and the outer core.
 Hypotheses differ, but the prevailing theory is that hot spots are owed to mantle plumes—upsurges of aberrantly hot rock within the Earth’s core.

 That core rests below the rocky blocks that make up the planet’s outer crust.
 Given that Earth is an active planet, the plate to which Hawaii is anchored moves over time, and when it inches over this hot spot, the heat—which reaches a scorching 2,500 degrees Fahrenheit—effectively acts as a colossal blowtorch, thereby converting rock into magma: blistering-hot liquid rock that transforms into lava when it cools.
 The magma continues to rise until it hits the seafloor, where it hardens into an underwater mountain.

 But these mountains differ wildly from, say, Mount Everest, which was created when the continent of India collided with Asia.

 Rather, volcanoes are characterized as such by possessing a crater (or opening) through which material hotter than its surroundings flares through its interior.
 Over tremendous stretches of time—and over a number of eruptions—volcanoes accrue enough solidified lava to burst out of the ocean’s surface, thus forming an island.